Guadalupian: Biodiversity

 There is no agreed cause for the Olson's Extinction.
 Climate change may be a possible cause.
-Extreme environments were observed from the Permian of Kansas which resulted from a combination of hot climate and acidic waters particularly coincident with Olson’s Extinction.
+Extreme environments were observed from the Permian of Kansas which resulted from a combination of hot climate and acidic waters particularly coincident with Olson's Extinction.
 Whether this climate change was a result of Earth's natural processes or exacerbated by another event is unknown.

 Climate

 The climate resembled that of much of central Asia today.
 Pangea was a supercontinent and had very hot dry summers and cold bitter winters.
+At this time on the equator there was a desert that reached 74 degrees Celsius.
 The coasts were tropical and had monsoons.

 The first two-thirds of the epoch were the continuation of a temperate and tropical climate.
 This started to dry out and the coal forming of the previous epoch stopped.
 The change in climate also provided a new environment for new tetrapods, reptiles, fish, plants, and invertebrates.

 In the last third the temperature started to drop and many coral reefs died out.
 If that was not enough, increased volcano activity brought a reduction in oxygen, a greenhouse and mass extinction.

+Subdivisions

+There are three stages in the guadalupian, they are the Roadian, Wordian, and Capitanian.

-Beginning or Roadian
+Roadian

 The Roadian Stage was between 272.3 ± 0.5 – 268.8 ± 0.5 Mya.

-Olson’s Extinction was a worldwide loss of terrestrial vertebrate life that occurred during the Roadian and Wordian.
+Olson's Extinction was a worldwide loss of terrestrial vertebrate life that occurred during the Roadian and Wordian.

 Fauna did not recover fully from Olson's Extinction before the impact of the Permian-Triassic extinction event.
 Estimates of recovery time vary, where some authors indicated recovery was prolonged, lasting 30 million years into the Triassic.

 Several important events took place during Olson's Extinction, most notably the origin of therapsids, a group that includes the evolutionary ancestors of mammals.
 Further research on the recently identified primitive therapsid of the Xidagou Formation (Dashankou locality) in China of Roadian age may provide more information on this topic.

-Middle or Wordian
+Wordian

 The Wordian Stage was between 268.8 ± 0.5 – 265.1 ± 0.4 Mya.

 The base of the Wordian Stage is defined as the place in the stratigraphic record where fossils of conodont species Jinogondolella aserrata first appear.
 The global reference profile for this stratigraphic boundary is located at Getaway Ledge in the Guadalupe Mountains of Texas.

 The top of the Wordian (the base of the Capitanian Stage) is defined as the place in the stratigraphic record where the conodont species Jinogondolella postserrata first appears.